Cocker Spaniel Puppy Training

 Read on to learn more about puppy socialization.

-Socializing your puppy will help remove the fear or shock factor from his little 'human world' and help him grow up relaxed and confident, but beware, any frightening or shocking experience can have a negative impact on your puppy's development.
+Socialising your puppy will help remove the fear factor from his little 'human world' and help him grow up relaxed and confident.

-Puppies are more receptive to learning between the ages of 6 and 12 weeks old, so you don't really have much time to cram in everything you need to teach them.
-Those weeks will fly over before you know it, so don't delay; get a move on!
+Puppies are more receptive to learning between the ages of 6 and 12 weeks old, so you only have a little time to cram in everything that you need to teach them.

-Separation anxiety is just as it sounds; it's where your puppy becomes very anxious whenever he thinks you're about to leave the house without him.
+It's where your puppy becomes anxious whenever he believes you're about to leave the house without him.

 An anxious dog can do a lot of damage in the time it takes you to get to the shops and back!

 Take immediate action if your puppy begins to show any signs of nervousness or anxiety when you leave the house.
-At the very least, you'll be able to teach him how to handle it better.

-Learn how to teach your puppy to be comfortable spending time alone.
+If the worst comes to the worst, you have the tools to teach your puppy to be comfortable spending time alone.

-This teaches your puppy to listen to your every word, and once you've got his attention, it will make training him much more manageable.
+Watch! - You can teach your puppy to listen to your every word, and once you've got his attention, it will make training him much more manageable.

 Down! is an excellent command to teach your puppy.
 It's slightly more challenging than the rest, but once your pup has mastered it, you'll use it often.